 Part A and B cover asthma treatment outside of medications.
 If you’re in the hospital due to an asthma attack, Part A benefits pick up hospital charges.

-Part B covers outpatient rehab for chronic pulmonary conditions such as asthma, cystic fibrosis, COPD, emphysema, pulmonary fibrosis, sarcoidosis, or lung resection.
+Part B covers outpatient rehab for chronic pulmonary conditions, such as:

 Pulmonary rehab focuses on lung restoration.
-It’s a preventative program, lasting anywhere from 6-8 weeks, for those suffering from chronic lung conditions.
+It’s a preventative program, lasting anywhere from 6-8 weeks.

-Get Extra Help Paying for Medicare Asthma Inhalers
+How to Get Help Paying for Asthma Inhalers Under Medicare